-International award winning architects Brock Carmichael has submitted a planning application on behalf of North West housing group, Torus to further the provision and quality of extra care housing in the St Helens Area.
+International award winning architects Brock Carmichael has had plans approved on behalf of North West housing group, Torus to further the provision and quality of extra care housing in the North West with an innovative scheme.

-The St Helens site is part of a wider Masterplan developed by Brock Carmichael for the land owner Torus who purchased the Northern plot fronting on to the junction of Atlas Street and Standish Street in 2017 to provide extra care apartments.
+The St Helens site is part of a wider Masterplan developed by Brock Carmichael for the land owner.
+Torus purchased the northern plot fronting on to the junction of Atlas and Standish Streets in 2017 to provide extra care apartments.

-Brock Carmichael has designed the development around the specific requirements and in consultation with Torus using experience drawn from similar, high profile schemes designed by the practice.
+Brock Carmichael has designed the £13 million extra care development for the over 55s around the specific requirements and in consultation with Torus using experience drawn from similar, high profile schemes designed by the practice.

 The accommodation will comprise 109 one bedroom and 21 two bed apartments, a bistro and hairdressers that will be open to the public, along with associated facilities including extensive landscaped gardens.